GovTechSG/ship-hats-overview/bamboo-overview.md

 ## Upgrade Remote Agent

-### To uplgrade remote agent after Bamboo version 8.0.6 is deployed:
+### To upgrade remote agent after Bamboo version 8.0.6 is deployed:

 If you already ran with `6.10.4 JAR` file, you can skip these steps as `6.10.4 JAR` is compatible with `8.0.6`.